amkisko/rubygems_mcp.rb/SECURITY.md

 ## Security Updates

-Security updates will be released as patch versions (e.g., 0.1.0 → 0.1.1) for supported versions.
+Security updates will be released as patch for the latest version.

 For critical security vulnerabilities, we may release a security advisory and recommend immediate upgrade.